PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to make it easier to access all the filtered profiles at once, without the need to recalculate each one of them, I use the :file:`./scripts/VeRaAverageProfiles_CreateNumpyArray.py` script to load the desired original VeRa profiles, filter them and store the results in a Python dictionary variable, which is written to two NumPy files using the :code:`np.save` function:
+In order to make it easier to access all the filtered profiles at once, without the need to recalculate each one of them, I create and run the :file:`./scripts/VeRaAverageProfiles_CreateNumpyArray.py` script to load the desired original VeRa profiles, filter them and store the results in a Python dictionary variable.
+I create two NumPy files (using the :code:`np.save` function):

 | :file:`VeRaSelectedProfiles.profiles`
 | :file:`VeRaSouthPolarDynamicsCampaignProfiles.profiles.profiles`